nzcstr/data_project_1/README.md

 ### Docker containers
 - (Install docker)
+- Build the docker images using `docker-compose build`
 - Start the containers using `docker-compose up -d`
 - Verify that containers are running by using `docker ps`.
 You should see 2 containers.